Kimserey/BlogArchive/20180317_aws_estimate.md

 _Now we know that we would need to be able to cater for 100 orders per hour._

 Next we need to compute the storage of assets needed.
 For a shop-like site, we would have images of articles and advertisements.
 Here we again assume about 20 variety of trees.
 If each image is a HD image of 12mb and we have maximum three pictures per tree, we would need around 1gb of storage.
-Including extra space for other content, _5gb of storage should be enough_.
+Including extra space for other content, _5gb of storage should be enough__, and we can start by estimating a buffer of 500k read/write/listing.

 Lastly for CDN purposes, we can assume a visit of 100K users for 40K purchases.
-If we assume that each users individually consume 100mb of content, _the CDN would deliver 10tb_.
+If we assume that each users individually consume   of content, _the CDN would deliver 10tb_.

 For database usage, 5gb would be enough for a start to contain 40K orders history and data linked to it.